 It’s a city where our love story began, so Amsterdam has a special place in our hearts.

+The Netherlands is one of the more LGBTQ+ friendly destinations in the world.
 Therefore, it isn’t weird that LGBTQ+ rights in the Netherlands have been some of the most progressive in the world.

 Strangely, homo (Dutch for gay) is a curse word still often used by Dutchies.

 Read our lesbian love story, which began in Amsterdam!

 The famous gay street of Amsterdam is the Reguliersdwarsstraat (yes, try to pronounce that the Dutch way!).
 It’s the most colorful street in Amsterdam and the epicenter of the gay scene.

 The Reguliersdwarsstraat lies close to the Rembrandtplein and Bloemenmarkt (flower market).

 Especially during Amsterdam Pride (end of July/early August) and King’s Day (April 27), the parties move from the bars and clubs to the streets of Amsterdam.

 At the Reguliersdwarsstraat, you can find most gay and lesbian bars, clubs, cafés, restaurants, and shops.